admin-panel/admin-bundle/doc/basic_usage.md

 ### 1. Create element

-We create element which will work with doctrine entity and allow to batch delete all users.
+We will create element which will work with doctrine entity and allow to batch delete all users.
 In element you can define data grid fields (fields visible on list) and you can define data source so place when you decide from where element will fetch data.
+Please read comments in the example below.

+Example:

 ```php
 <?php